Linaro/lava/doc/v2/development-intro.rst

 that new features can be tested against your templates and new releases can automatically include updates to your templates.

+Some individual device files exist in the codebase in ``lava_scheduler_app/tests/devices`` but these are only for use in the existing unit tests.
+There is no need to contribute individual device dictionaries unless there are new unit tests which use those device dictionaries.

 .. index:: developer workflow

 .. _developer_workflow: